bonkzwonil/voiceAtis/README.md

    * There is an ATC station online at this airport (TWR, APP, GND or DEL)
    * The airport has an ATIS frequency at [ourairports.com](http://ourairports.com)

-## Custom airport data
+### Custom airport data
 Airport data is downloaded from [ourairports.com](http://ourairports.com).
 You can see these data at `airports.info` file at main directory.
 It may happen that this data is inaccurate or an airport is missing.

 In this case you can add the airport to the `airports_add.info` file.
 Airports in this file have priority over downloaded data.

 You may also inform me about wrong data preferably via the Issues tab.
 I will then enter the data at [ourairports.com](http://ourairports.com) to distritbute them to all users.
+Alternatively, after login, you may correct the data on your own.

+### Notice for X-Plane users
+X-Plane has its own ATIS information broadcasted, often on the same (real) frequency.
+After tuning in the ATIS frequency you will hear the X-Plane ATIS message first and then the message provided by voiceAtis.
+Because X-Plane also uses the operation system text-to-speech machine like voiceAtis.
+The voice messages are queued and read after each other.

+To avoid the broadcasting of the default ATIS, I created the script `xpRemoveAtisFreq.py`.
+All ATC frequency are stored in the file `apt.dat`.
+The script will remove all ATIS frequency from this file.
+After execution, the default ATIS should be permanently disabled.

+Before removal of the frequency, the script will create a backup of the original file as `apt.dat.bak`.
+If you would like to hear the default ATIS again, simply delete the modified `apt.dat` file and restore the backup file.

+Although the script is well tested and there should not occur any side-effects, the use of this script is at your own risk.

 ## Bugs and issues
 * Please report bugs via the github issues tab.